go-on-blog/blog/src/pages/optimal-team-size.md

 >
 > [Scrum : The Art of Doing Twice the Work in Half the Time](https://www.scruminc.com/new-scrum-the-book/), page 46.
 2014.

+### Scrum@Scale

+The [Scrum@Scale guide](https://scrumatscale.scruminc.com/scrum-at-scale-guide-online/#the-scrum-of-scrums) refers to another study to set the optimal number of teams in a Scrum of Scrums (4 or 5):

+> Harvard research has determined that optimal team size is 4.6 people (on average) [...].
+>
+> J. Richard Hackman.
+Leading Teams: Setting the Stage for Great Performances.
+Harvard Business Review Press.
+2002.

 ### The Magical Number Seven

 We often refer to the magical number *seven*.
 As far as I know, it originates from an old paper from George Miller (Harvard University), read as an Invited Address before the Eastern Psychological Association inPhiladelphia on April 15, 1955.
 The exact title is: